-Welcome to our revised page dedicated to Universal Credit (UC).
-This is now fully rolled out across the UK for all new claims for the main means tested benefits claimed by people of “working age” (from 16 to 66), although it may not be until 2026 that it will have fully taken over from them
+Welcome to our revised page (updated in April 2023) dedicated to Universal Credit (UC).
+This is now fully rolled out across the UK for all new claims for the main means tested benefits claimed by people of “working age” (from 16 to 66), although it may not be until 2029 that UC will have fully taken over from the six “legacy benefits” that UC eventually replaces.

-UC works in a very new way for those used to the old benefits.
-Now some people do actually prefer these ways, but they do take getting used to.
+UC works in a very new way for those more used to the old ways of benefits.
+Now some people do actually find that in time they prefer UC’s ways, but they do take getting used to, if only because they are a bit new and different.
 And for many people this is yet another in a long line of switches to a new benefit, with lot of worries, fears and misunderstandings about what UC is about, when you will actually need to get to grips with it and what’s involved in making that UC claim and how to keep it going.

 What is Universal Credit (UC) ?

 UC is a not so new benefit that has been around since April 2013, but has only more recently become relevant for many people who are not active jobseekers.
-Uc will eventually replace six of the main “working age” means tested benefits, namely: Income Support, Income-related ESA, Income-based JSA, Housing Benefit, Working Tax Credit and Child Tax Credit.
-These are often called the “legacy benefits”
+UC will eventually replace six of the main “working age” means tested benefits, namely: Income Support, Income-related ESA, Income-based JSA, Housing Benefit, Working Tax Credit and Child Tax Credit.
+These six benefits are often called the “legacy benefits”

-- But Yes, if you are making entirely new claims for that main means tested support, then it has been for UC since the last parts of the UK switched to “full service UC back in December 2018.
-That means that you cannot start an entirely new claim for any of the legacy benefits and need to start a claim for UC instead.
+• But Yes, if you are making entirely new claims for means tested help in “working age” , then that has meant a claim for UC ever since the last parts of the UK switched to “full service” UC back in December 2018.
+That switch meant that you cannot usually start an entirely new claim for any of the legacy benefits and so need to start a claim for UC instead.

 Does a switch to UC mean yet another health assessment?